oconnor663/applied_crypto_2021_fall/pset1/readme.md

 Ok, now we know how to open a secretbox.
-You can try encrypting your own messages if you like, but for the final problem in this set, we're going to stick with decryption and look and an important fact that you might've already
-noticed: Decryption can fail.
+You can try encrypting your own messages if you like, but for the final problem in this set, we're going to stick with decryption and look and an important fact that you might already have noticed: Decryption can fail.

 It turns out that secretbox is doing more than meets the eye.
 We'll wait to dive into the nitty gritty details until we get to "authenticated encryption" (chapter 8 in Serious Cryptography).
 But in the meantime, just notice that if you try to decrypt some random garbage bytes, you don't get a random garbage answer.
 Instead, you get an error.
 Take a few minutes to play with this.
-Try decrypting a legitimate ciphertext using the wrong key or the wrong nonce too.
+You can try decrypting the ciphertext from Problem 4 above using the wrong key or the wrong nonce too.

 Your input for this problem is a list of candidate ciphertexts, each encoded as a hexadecimal string.
 Only one of these ciphertexts is valid.
 The others are